 The most popular variety is Ganoderma lucidum.
 The word lucidum derives from the Latin for “shiny” and refers to the mushroom’s lacquered appearance.
 They have a distinctive shape and color and usually grow on rotting wood.

 Reishi has a long history of use in East Asian medicine.
 It first appeared in a Chinese text known as The Divine Farmer’s Materia Medica, published between 25 and 220 CE.
 It is listed as a “superior herb,” meaning that it was considered non-toxic and safe for regular use.

 The book describes numerous reishi mushroom uses, although it was most commonly taken as a general tonic.
 It was thought to promote longevity and gained a reputation as the “mushroom of immortality.”

 Reishi is still listed in the State Pharmacopoeia of the People’s Republic of China, and its use is widespread throughout China and Japan.
 It is also rapidly becoming popular in the West as more people become aware of its potential to support wellbeing.

-Let’s look closer at reishi mushroom benefits and why the mushroom is becoming so well-known.
+Let’s look closer at some reishi mushroom benefits and why the mushroom is becoming so well-known.